Paul Tiulana

-Paul Tiulana (June 20, 1921 – July 17, 1994) was an Iñupiaq artist and dancer from Alaska.
+Paul Tiulana (June 20, 1921 – June 17, 1994) was an Iñupiaq artist and dancer from Alaska.
 Originally from King Island, Tiulana was drafted in World War II and injured; his leg was broken and eventually amputated.
 He relocated to Nome during the 1950s and Anchorage in the 1960s, where he founded a dance group specializing in Iñupiat dancing.
 During the 1980s, he was made a Citizen of the Year by the Alaska Federation of Natives, given a National Heritage Fellowship from the National Endowment for the Arts for his work in dance and art, and wrote a book about his life in Alaska.

 Life

 Early life and World War II

 Paul Tiulana was born on June 20, 1921 on King Island to an Iñupiat family.
 He was given the name "Tiulana" after his grandfather and the name "Paul" when he was baptized.
 Tiulana's father Ugitkuna, a Wolf Dancer, (Note: The term "Wolf Dance" may refer to one of several ritual dance performed by several Alaskan communities.
-The King Island Wolf Dance was performed to allow for the rebirth of the spirits of animals, especially eagles, hunted by the King Islanders.) died in a hunting accident when Tiulana was nine and so he was mentored by his uncle, John Olanna, in Inupiat traditions, art, and heritage.
+The King Island Wolf Dance was performed to allow for the rebirth of the spirits of animals, especially eagles, hunted by the King Islanders.
+In the dance, a hunter kills an eagle and is told by the eagle's mother to find a drum.
+Unable to locate the drum on his own, the duty falls to the dancers.) died in a hunting accident when Tiulana was nine and so he was mentored by his uncle, John Olanna, in Inupiat traditions, art, and heritage.
 He attended formal school on King Island starting when he was nine, but only for a few years.

 In the 1940s, Tiulana was drafted to fight in World War II; his leg was broken while he was stationed in Nome.
 He was treated at a hospital in Washington after doctors incorrectly set the leg, resulting in gangrene that necessitated its amputation.
 As a result of the injury, he was honorably discharged and returned to Alaska with an Asiatic-Pacific Theater Ribbon.
 He became depressed and was forced to re-learn subsistence skills, especially hunting.
 Back on King Island, he married Clara Tiulana in 1945.
 The next year, Tiulana traveled from Nome to Seattle to be fitted with a high-quality prosthetic leg as a replacement for one he had been given in 1944.
 Due to his lifestyle, the 1944 limb was too damaged to be of much use.